Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 .. note::
   Since plugin version 3.3.0, the processing :ref:`API v2.0 <processing-api-v2>` is used.

-  ..
-Since plugin version 3.3.0, the processing :doc:`API v2.0 <../processing_api/processing-api-v2>` is used.

 .. figure:: _static/qgis/processing_tab.png
          :alt: View of the processing tab